 Potentially Significant Impact.
-OCC lies on a plateau a few miles from the coast, and it is possible that marine invertebrate fossils are located in the vicinity of the proposed project site.
-Excavation and ground-disturbing activities associated with the construction of the proposed project could adversely alter geological features and paleontological resources.
-A paleontological study is required and will be included in the PEIR.
+Excavation and ground-disturbing activities associated with the construction of the proposed project could adversely alter geological features and paleontological resources, causing potentially significant impacts.
+A paleontological study will be required and will be included in the PEIR.